swiftlang/swift-evolution/proposals/NNNN-module-aliasing-for-disambiguation.md

 ### Changes to SwiftPM

 To allow module aliasing more accessible, we will introduce new build configs which can map to the compiler flags for aliasing described above.
-Let’s go over how they can be adopted by SwiftPM with the second scenario (copied below).
+Let’s go over how they can be adopted by SwiftPM with the above scenario (copied below).
 ```
 App
   |— Module Game (from package ‘swift-game’)
       |— Module Utils (from package ‘swift-game’)
   |— Module Utils (from package ‘swift-draw’)
 ```

-Manifest swift-game: the Utils module needs to opt in to allow module aliasing; we will introduce a new parameter called `allowModuleAliasing`.
-The Utils target has to meet the requirements described in the **Requirements/Limitations** section below.
-A package can vend multiple targets which might not meet the requirements, so this new parameter needs to be specified per target.
-If opted in, SwiftPM will perform validations such as whether the target is a pure Swift module.
+Here are the example manifests for `swift-game` and `swift-draw`.

 ```
 {
  name: "swift-game",
  dependencies: [],
  products: [
-   .library(name: "GameProduct", targets: ["Game"]),
+   .library(name: "Game", targets: ["Game"]),
-   .library(name: "UtilsProduct", targets: ["Utils"]),
+   .library(name: "Utils", targets: ["Utils"]),
  ],
  targets: [
    .target(name: "Game", targets: ["Utils"]),
-   .target(name: "Utils", *allowModuleAliasing*: true, dependencies: ["Logging"])
+   .target(name: "Utils", dependencies: [])
  ]
 }
 ```

-Manifest swift-draw: similar to above, opt-in via `allowModuleAliasing`.
 ```
 {
  name: "swift-draw",
  dependencies: [],
  products: [
-   .library(name: "UtilsProduct", targets: ["Utils"]),
+   .library(name: "Utils", targets: ["Utils"]),
  ],
  targets: [
-   .target(name: "Utils", *allowModuleAliasing*: true, dependencies: ["Logging"])
+   .target(name: "Utils", dependencies: [])
  ]
 }
 ```

-App manifest: needs to explicitly define unique names for conflicting modules via a new parameter called `moduleAliases`.
+The `App` manifest needs to explicitly define unique names for the conflicting modules via a new parameter called `moduleAliases`.
 ```
 {
  name: "App",